 - 5.1.
 The Senior Adjudicators' Team will consider whether to suspend a person's membership when the Standards Office recommends they do so or at any other time they consider appropriate.
 The Senior Adjudicators' Team will take into account the relevant articles of the Federal Constitution and, if applicable, the Constitution of the relevant State Party or SAO when making their decision. - 5.2.
-If the Senior Adjudicators' Team decide to suspend a person's membership the suspension will be effective immediately. - 5.3.
+The Senior Adjudicators' Team may exercise discretion in adherence to the rules of notifying a Respondent of a complaint.
+In exceptional circumstances, in order to clarify subject matter content to aid the decision-making process, the Senior Adjudicators' Team may contact parties to the complaint at any time during the process. - 5.3.
+If the Senior Adjudicators' Team decide to suspend a person's membership the suspension will be effective immediately, or in exceptional circumstances, after receipt of information requested of the Respondent. - 5.4.
 The Senior Adjudicators' Team will ask the Standards Office to inform all affected parties of the suspension.
 This could include the suspended person's local, regional and state parties, relevant candidates' chairs, and Party HQ, including the press and membership teams.
-This list is not exhaustive and a decision will be made on a case by case basis and to what is considered necessary. - 5.4.
+This list is not exhaustive and a decision will be made on a case by case basis and to what is considered necessary. - 5.5.
 The decision to suspend can be reviewed by the Senior Adjudicators' Team at any point after it has been taken.
 The suspension shall automatically be lifted only when the complaints process and any appeals have been fully concluded.